'Uganda election feels like a war not an election': human rights lawyer | DW | 13.01.2021

 Uganda's President Yoweri Museveni has confirmed a social media blackout during the election period amid calls to uphold human rights.
 The government has sent a massive military presence to 'maintain order.'

+"The government has closed social media.
+This is unfortunate but it's unavoidable," Museveni said in a national address on Tuesday.

-While working on this article, it was challenging to connect with DW correspondents in Uganda via WhatsApp or cellphone.
-The same applied to NGOs that advocate human rights and community development.
+While working on this article, the author was unable to communicate with DW correspondents or rights activists in Uganda via WhatsApp.
+There were even considerable difficulties calling people directly over standard mobile phone networks.

+Netblocks, an organization that tracks internet connectivity, reported that most social media networks were down as of Tuesday, including Twitter, Facebook, WhatsApp, Instagram, and Viber.

 "The internet is very slow.
-The network is not good at all," Madina, a Kampala resident, told DW.
+The network is not good at all," Madina, a resident of Uganda's capital, Kampala, told DW.
 "We can't download anything from Facebook.
 We can't download anything.
 So we are in that situation."

-She said the slowdown would affect them a lot because "for us, we use our phones to see what is going on in Uganda or other countries."
+She said the social media blackout would have a big impact because "for us, we use our phones to see what is going on in Uganda or other countries."

-However, George Okawa, who lives in Kampala, said he had not witnessed any change in accessing the internet.

-"I have not confirmed it.
-They should not close the internet.
-Why are they closing the internet?
-On my side, this vote is going to be free and fair.
-They should leave the internet open," Okawa said.
+Rights activists say the internet shutdown is a violation of the right to access to information.

+They are also worried about the government's deployment of the army ahead of the elections.
+Authorities say this is necessary to quell any potential violence around the election period.

-Videos circulating on WhatsApp showed scores of armored vehicles with mounted guns patrolling the capital Kampala.
+Videos circulating on WhatsApp showed scores of armored vehicles with mounted guns patrolling the capital.

+Opiyo described the mood in the city as apprehensive, adding that people are scared.

+"Many people I know have sent their families out of the country or to the countryside."

-In a letter addressed to the Ugandan government, the Committee to Protect Journalists (CPJ) on Tuesday joined 54 other organizations calling on President Museveni to keep the internet connected during and after the polls scheduled for Thursday, January 14.
+In a letter addressed to the Ugandan government, the Committee to Protect Journalists on Tuesday joined 54 other organizations calling on President Museveni to keep the internet connected during and after Thursday's polls.

 The letter stresses that any disruption to the internet will hinder journalists from effectively reporting.
-At the same time, it infringes on citizens' rights to gain essential information at a critical moment.
+At the same time, internet shutdowns infringe on citizens' rights to gain essential information at a critical moment.

 The letter also expressed concern about a request from Museveni's government to Google asking the tech giant to shut down opposition figures' YouTube channels.

-Opposition presidential candidate for the National Unity Platform (NUP), Robert Kyagulanyi, popularly known as Bobi Wine, warned on Twitter that the government had denied many international journalists accreditation to cover the election.
+Opposition presidential candidate for the National Unity Platform, Robert Kyagulanyi, popularly known as Bobi Wine, warned on Twitter that the government had denied many international journalists accreditation to cover the election.

 President Yoweri Museveni in 2018 complained that young people spent too much of their time on WhatsApp and other online applications and were responsible for spreading false information.

-The OTT tax led to the massive adoption of Virtual Private Network (VPNs) to evade payment.
+The social media tax led to the massive adoption of Virtual Private Networks (VPNs) to evade payment.
 For many young Ugandans critical of the government, boycotting the tax became a silent rebellion against the ruling NRM party.

 Election observers from IGAD, East Africa's regional body, are among those who will monitor the polls

-"Since yesterday [January 11, 2021], we have been having a problem with the internet, especially those people who are using OTT.
-They have found it so challenging, but with people who had already downloaded VPN, they are okay," Gerald Sengelo, a Kampala resident, told DW.
+"Since yesterday [January 11, 2021], we have been having a problem with the internet, especially those people who are using [the social media tax].
+They have found it so challenging but with people who had already downloaded VPN, they are okay," Gerald Sengelo, a Kampala resident, told DW.

 "So since yesterday, you couldn't access any video on Facebook or even on Twitter.
 The videos couldn't play just because of OTT," Sengelo said, adding that it will affect the entire country simply because very many people are not used to the VPN system.